 The issue around the use of biometrics are even more potent in national graphs, which we idealized in the same article Graphs of Data.
 The digital twins in those graphs may have financial data or medical data included.
 AI algorithms enhance those graphs with additional information which is statistically obtained from the relationships between the digital twins.
 Given that data is the most important asset emerging in a world populated by AI systems, a number of questions emerge about the means of gathering that data, the means of moving it around, the means of monetizing it, the privacy and security of that data and so on.
 So in these national graphs, the issues of identity resolution and the issue of trust are even more potent.

 Let's look at an example of such use of AI for identity verification.
-Yann LeCun, the inventor of the convolutional neural networks, and the leader of Facebook's AI lab for many years, and their use in image recognition.
-You have seen LeCun in the ...
+Yann LeCun, the inventor of the convolutional neural networks, and the leader of Facebook's AI lab for many years, talks about the use of these neural netoorks in identity applications.
 The neural networks are trained on millions of images of faces of people and they learn how to recognize someone from a picture.
 That facial biometric (the feature vector extracted from a few pictures of someone) is stored with the service provider and when you log in, the camera takes a picture of you which from which a vector is also extracted.
 If that vector matches the one stored, you're in.
 Obviously the services won't use an MRI machine to get a brain biometric and compare it with the one stored.
 Yet!

 When a service is requested online, the AI could be even used to detect mood, for example to detect that you are not being forced by someone else to request a service, that it is your intention to do so; we have seen examples of this mood reading in AI Versus Human Intelligence background article.
 A much stronger way of verifying your identity when you request a service is for AI to challenge the person requesting the service with questions based on the graphs in which they appear as a node; it is very difficult to steal the graph topology around the node and the properties of the relationships.